In this section we will look at how the Lambda function is steup and how records are processed and sent to Amazon Kinesis Data Firehose.

 Scroll down to look at how it is setup.
 It should have 5 Enviroment variables defined.

 Next, look at the Tags.
 These tage are created by Cloudformation.

 Next, scroll up and look at the MSK trigger.
 This is an event source mapping that maps the Arn of the Amazon MSK cluster to the Lambda function.
 When this trigger is created, the Lambda service retrieves events from the specified topic in Amazon MSK and invokes this Lambda function with the event payload (KafkaEvent).
 The code in the Lambda function then acts on the payload.
-The Lambda service retrieves the payload using the ByteArrayDeserializer which means that the payload received by the Lambda function is in binary maintaining the format of the event as sent to Amazon MSK.
+The Lambda service retrieves the payload using the ByteArrayDeserializer which means that the payload received by the Lambda function is in binary, maintaining the format of the event as sent to Amazon MSK.
 The data record is also Base64 encoded.
-Since, in this case, it was Avro encoded, the code in the Lambda function needs to utilize the specified Schema Registry url to decode the Avro messages after Base64 decoding it.
+Since, in this case, it was Avro encoded, the code in the Lambda function needs to utilize the AWS Glue Schema Registry to decode the Avro messages after Base64 decoding it.

 Click on MSK.